 As noted in the State System of Care Plan, AHS is committed to providing high quality, cost-effective services to support Vermonters with developmental disabilities within the funding available and to obtain value for every dollar appropriated by the Legislature.
-Guidance regarding the utilization of funding is provided through regulations, policies and guidelines, such as the State System of Care Plan, Regulations Implementing the Developmental Disabilities Act of 1996 and Medicaid Manual for Developmental Disabilities Services34.
+Guidance regarding the utilization of funding is provided through regulations, policies and guidelines, such as the State System of Care Plan, Regulations Implementing the Developmental Disabilities Act of 1996 and Medicaid Manual for Developmental Disabilities Services.
 The Department performs a variety of oversight activities in order to ensure cost-effective services, including, but not limited to:

-- Verifying eligibility of applicants. - Reviewing and approving requests for new developmental disabilities caseload funding for new and existing consumers through Equity and Public Safety Funding Committees. - Requiring at least an annual periodic review/assessment of needs for individuals receiving services. - Reviewing and approving funding for plans which include shared funding from Children's Personal Care Services, High Technology Home Care Services35, Department for Children and Families, Department of Mental Health and Department of Corrections. - Assisting agencies in filling openings in previously funded group home vacancies. - Providing technical assistance to agencies regarding use of home and communitybased services funding. - Performing Quality Services Reviews which determine whether services and supports are of high quality and cost effective. - Completing bi-annual reviews of high cost budgets. - Allocating and monitoring funds to DA/SSAs within funds appropriated by the Legislature.
+- Verifying eligibility of applicants. - Reviewing and approving requests for new developmental disabilities caseload funding for new and existing consumers through the Equity and Public Safety Funding Committees. - Requiring at least an annual periodic review/assessment of needs for individuals receiving services. - Reviewing and approving funding for plans which include shared funding from Children's Personal Care Services, High Technology Home Care Services, Department for Children and Families, Department of Mental Health and Department of Corrections. - Assisting agencies in filling openings in previously funded group home vacancies. - Providing technical assistance to agencies regarding use of home and communitybased services funding. - Performing Quality Services Reviews which determine whether services and supports are of high quality and cost effective. - Completing bi-annual reviews of high cost budgets. - Allocating and monitoring funds to DA/SSAs within funds appropriate by the Legislature. - Monitoring utilization of Flexible Family Funding, Family Managed Respite and fee-for-service state plan Medicaid funding and make adjustments, as needed.